phuonghaunl/patchedBBR/README.md

-# CloudBBR
+# patch-for-BBR
-Integration of Inflation degree model which caused by VM scheduling and BBR's model for cloud networks
+Integration of Virtual machine scheduling conditions and BBR's model for cloud networks